Christianity in Russia: Jehovah's Witnesses

-"Russian Mormons"

-In 1855 in the Novouzensk region, Ivan Grigorev Kanygin founded religious communities involving untraditional marriage and communal practices based on their interpretations of the New Testament.
-Although they called themselves Communists or Methodists (due to a claimed association with Methodism), an Orthodox priest named Khrisanf Rozhdestvenskiy labeled them "Mormons" in 1869 after the contemporaneous American movement, and the term was thereafter applied pejoratively to such adherents.
-In the 1870s, a separate community developed near the Volga city of Samara whose members avoided alcohol, tobacco and swearing, cooperated in commercial enterprises, and were governed by "apostles" and "prophets".
-Adherents refused to discuss their theological beliefs with outsiders, and their beliefs were mistakenly identified with Mormonism.
-The "Samara Mormons" came to tolerate the name into the 20th century, though they were not aware of the actual Latter Day Saint movement.

 Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints had primitive beginnings in the Russian Empire.
 Joseph Smith called George J. Adams and Orson Hyde as missionaries to Russia in 1843, 13 years after the Church's creation.
 However, the death of Smith occurred, and Adams and Hyde never traveled to Russia.
 The first Russian converts were baptized in the nation in 1895.
 They were then imprisoned after the October Revolution in 1918.
 The Church had some contact with the Soviet Union, such as Ezra Taft Benson visiting Moscow in 1959 and Yuri Dubinin visiting Utah and the Brigham Young University campus in April 1990.
 The Book of Mormon was translated into Russian and published in 1981.
 The Church was able to reestablish its presence in Russia in 1990, and the Russian government officially recognized the Church in May 1991.
 Membership grew in the 1990s and early 2000s, and by 2009, the Church reported membership of 19,946 in 129 congregations in Russia.
 According to the Church's website, no membership statistics are currently available.
 The Church's proselyting efforts were impacted by the 2019 Yarovaya law; missionaries are now referred to as "volunteers" and cannot speak openly about the Church outside of official Church sites.
 In 2018, Russell M. Nelson announced at the April General Conference of the Church that a temple would be constructed in a major city in Russia.